Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Label-Correcting Method for Computing the Least Fixed Point

-For a cycle $C$ in $D$, its (bottleneck) $c^k$-\emph{cost} is defined as $c^k(C):=\max_{e\in E(C)}c^k(e)$.
+For a cycle $C$ in $D$, we define its (bottleneck) $c^k$-\emph{cost} as $c^k(C):=\max_{e\in E(C)}c^k(e)$.
 Note that self-loops in $D$ are considered cycles.
-The next theorem enables us to obtain the desired initial node labeling $\nu$ for Algorithm \ref{algo:Bellman+Ford} by computing minimum bottleneck cycles in~$D$.
+The next theorem allows us to obtain the desired initial node labeling $\nu$ for Algorithm \ref{algo:Bellman+Ford} by computing minimum bottleneck cycles in~$D$.

 \begin{thm} Let $\mathcal{C}$ be a cover of $\mathcal{T}$.
 Let $\mu\in \mathcal{L}$ be a node labeling such that $G_\tau$ does not have loose arcs.
 Fix a base node $w\in B(G_\tau)$ and let $j=\pi(w)/2$.
 For $0\leq k < |\mathcal{C}_j|$, let $c^k$ be arc costs in $D_w$ where $\underline{c}^k\leq c^k \leq \overline{c}^k$, let $i^k$ be the minimum $c^k$-cost of a cycle containing $w$ in $D_w$, and let $\xi^k$ be the label returned by {\sc Raise}$(\mu(w),i^k,j,k)$.\footnote{We set $\xi^k = \top$ if $i^k = \infty$.} Then,